 Please contact email@example.com or call 01903 877845 to place your orders.
 We are still offering a Next Working Day delivery for orders placed before 12pm Monday to Friday.

 All of our English Sparkling Wines are still available online.
-To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders of £50 or over during the COVID-19 pandemic.
+To make sure Wiston can still get to you even if you can’t come to us, we’re now offering Free Delivery on all orders of £50 or over until 31st October 2020.
 Simply use the code FREESHIPPING when placing an order either online or over the phone (01903 877845).